sjdenholm/sjdenholm.github.io/projects/_posts/2016-06-23-slothpandas.md

 ### 26/07/2016
 In addition to the endurance aspect of the run there is also the core strength requiremet!
 Got back in to body pump at my gym to train the muscles.
-Pull ups and push ups are now being encourporated into my daily routine :dizzy_face:
+Pull ups and push ups are now being encourporated into my daily routine ~(>_<~)

 ### 31/07/2016